gaultier/blog/a_million_ways_to_data_race_in_go.md

 Go is often touted for its ease to write highly concurrent programs.
 However, it is also mind-boggling how many ways Go happily gives us developers to shoot ourselves in the foot.

 Over the years I have encountered and fixed many interesting kinds of data races in Go.
-If that interests you, I have written about Go concurrency in the past and about some existing footguns, whithout them being necessarily 'Go data races':
+If that interests you, I have written about Go concurrency in the past and about some existing footguns, without them being necessarily 'Go data races':

 - [What should your mutexes be named?](/blog/what_should_your_mutexes_be_named.html)
 - [A subtle data race in Go](/blog/a_subtle_data_race_in_go.html)